 This challenge alone was difficult to bear, but because we had a two year old at home as well, things were all the more difficult.
 Nightly Joe would come home to me a mess with a screaming Lucia in my arms as I tried to cook diner, while Eli lay crying on the floor because he wasn’t getting proper attention.
 I yelled a lot more than I care to admit, and the only way we were able to obtain some semblance of peace was to watch TV.
 We watched a lot of TV.
 We also didn’t leave the house often because as much as Lucia cried in my arms, she cried that much more in her car seat, the grocery store, church…everywhere.
 Driving anywhere was a challenge to my sanity, and definitely a danger to everyone else on the road.
 I was a scatterbrain and had trouble thinking, showering, and performing menial tasks.

 Around her two-month birthday I knew something had to be wrong.
 8 weeks into her life, I thought for sure her baby blues would have gone away.
-I began looking for solutions, taking her first to a nursing practitioner.
-The nurse practitioner thought that she was tongue tied, which can cause gassiness in a nursing baby.
+I began looking for solutions, taking her first to a lactation consultant.
+The consultant thought that she was tongue tied, which can cause gassiness in a nursing baby.
 She thought maybe the gas was causing her all the discomfort.
 I took her diagnosis to my doctor hoping to have the problem fixed, but my doctor completely disagreed with her.
 She told me that the baby was not tongue tied, but that she had acid reflux and she promptly put her on some medication to relieve her pain.
 We tried the medication but nothing worked.
 We went back and forth with our doctor trying to find solutions, but ultimately time was the biggest healer.

 Right around her four-month birthday things just started to gradually change.
 Lucia started sleeping more easily, and the crying became minimal.
 Slowly it worked out that she only cried when she needed something, and though I was really her only source of comfort (because she wouldn’t let anyone else hold her), I didn’t mind.
 Peace was peace, even if she refused to go with anyone else.
 Leaving the house became easier, and life started to look a little bit brighter.